Monazite geochronology: Monazite zonation

 Zonation is a characteristic of monazite.
 A single monazite grain can contain domains of distinctively different compositions and ages.
 These domains are widely accepted to represent episodes in geological history with monazite growth or recrystallisation.
 The key to monazite geochronology is to find out what geological events or environments a domain represents, by comparing its chemical composition with mineral stability and reactions.
 The age of the event is thus represented by the domain age.

 The ideal formula of monazite is [LREE(PO_{4})], the variation in composition is mainly due to the chemical substitutions of light rare earth elements (REE) in monazite by other elements.
 One of the common substitutions are the exchange between LREE with Th and Ca, and P with Si to form huttonite [Th(SiO_{4})] and brabantite [CaTh(PO_{4})_{2}].
 Since all three minerals share the same chemical structure, they are the three endmembers in their solid solution, meaning that they appear in a same solid phase where substitutions happen.
-It is important to note that the compositional zonation patterns may not be the same when we are considering different elements, and age zonation may have no relationship with compositional zonation at all. (see images from the section: analysis procedures) Thus, one needs to be very careful in linking among zonations.
+The compositional zonation patterns may not be the same when we are considering different elements, and age zonation may have no relationship with compositional zonation at all. (see images from the section: analysis procedures) Thus, one needs to be very careful in linking among zonations.
 In natural monazite, the zonation pattern maybe complex and hard to interpret.
 Below we describe some simple chemical zonation patterns and the associated interpretations.
 Zonation patterns associated with igneous activity are usually easy to interpret.
 However, those associated with metamorphism are more complicated.